SMTP envelope

 main().catch(console.error);

-The object returned by sendMail() always includes an envelope property.
-It contains from (a string) and to (an array).
-When sending, Nodemailer merges all recipients from to, cc, and bcc into that single to array.
+The object returned by sendMail() always includes an envelope property showing what was actually sent.
+It contains from (a string with the sender address) and to (an array of all recipient addresses).
+When building the envelope, Nodemailer merges all recipients from to, cc, and bcc into that single to array.

 When should I override the envelope?

-• Mailing lists – deliver the same message to many recipients while hiding the list in the header.
+- Mailing lists - Deliver the same message to many recipients while keeping their addresses hidden from each other (not shown in the headers).

-If you do not have a specific reason, let Nodemailer generate the envelope automatically.
+If you do not have a specific reason to customize the envelope, let Nodemailer generate it automatically from your message headers.